ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 source ~/.bash_profile
 ```

-Now I can use tf instead of terraform
+Now we can use tf instead of terraform

 ## Upload Assets Into S3 Bucket